int-brain-lab/ibllib/README.md

 We use gitflow and Semantic Versioning.

-Before commiting to your branch:
+Before committing to your branch:
 -   run tests
 -   flake8
 This is also enforced by continuous integration.